1 July 2021 (updated annually)

 - Reversionary beneficiary – the nominated person (generally a spouse) will automatically continue to receive the pension after your death.

 - Binding death benefit nomination – you have certainty that your superannuation benefit will be paid to the beneficiary you nominate – there is no trustee discretion.
-Your beneficiary may then choose how they want to receive the benefit; either in the form of a pension, a lump sum or a combination of both.
+Your beneficiary may then choose how they want to receive the benefit; either in the form of a pension if eligible, a lump sum or a combination of both.
 These nominations must be updated at least every three years.

 Why choose a reversionary beneficiary